 Always be informed

-At the end of the day, expert advice and guidance are a must when it comes to building permit exemptions in Victoria.
+At the end of the day, expert advice and guidance from a Melbourne building surveyor are a must when it comes to building permit exemptions in Victoria.
 You should always contact your local council to find out if your building work triggers the need for a building permit.